mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/css_module_landing_page_template/index.md

 ## NameOfTheModule in action

-In this section, include an example that helps to demonstrate the usefulness or the power of various properties provided by this module.
+In this section, include an example that helps demonstrate the usefulness or the power of various properties provided by this module.
 The purpose of this section is to demonstrate a few use cases and to create interest and curiosity in the mind of the readers learning about this module.

 Provide a short description of how readers can interact with the example.